Wildlife Connectivity

 Connected Landscapes for Wildlife and People

-A key project output is a regional strategy for ecosystem resilience.
-The strategy is based on target criteria documenting changes in ecosystem health and integrity over the past 40 years.
-It also incorporates the potential to restore wildlife movement patterns and the flow of natural processes through ecological connectivity networks and corridors.
+Drawing on three years of research, this report presents a framework for assessing and monitoring ecosystem health and connectivity, based on target criteria documenting changes over the past 40 years.
+It incorporates the potential to restore wildlife movement patterns and the flow of natural processes through ecological connectivity networks and corridors.

 From Strategy to Stewardship

-The strategy is supported by EcoScapes, our online learning resource hub, and by a companion report containing guidelines intended to inform ongoing conservation planning and community-based land stewardship in our region.
+The framework is supported by EcoScapes, our online learning resource hub, and by a companion report containing guidelines intended to inform ongoing conservation planning and community-based land stewardship in our region.

 Volunteer Opportunities